Skip to Content

 Cancer support groups

 Surviving cancer can be physically and mentally challenging.
 There can be fear and uncertainty of what tomorrow might bring.
-Cancer support groups help patients and family members cope, adjust, and find balance when newly diagnosed, getting treatments, and dealing with physical and emotional side effects.
+Cancer support groups help patients and family members with a new diagnosis, treatment, and physical and emotional side effects.

 Learn more about support groups offered by VA Houston.